MicrosoftDocs/ATADocs/ATADocs/troubleshooting-ata-using-perf-counters.md

 ---
 # required metadata

-title: Troubleshooting Advanced Threat Analytics with performance counters | Microsoft Docs
+title: Troubleshooting Advanced Threat Analytics with performance counters
 description: Describes how you can use performance counters to troubleshoot issues with ATA
 keywords:
 author: shsagir